kiboschool/course-data-structures-and-algorithms/src/lessons/week-01/algorithms.md

 </aside>

-Notice in this definition that we mention efficiency.
+Notice in the definition of data structure that we mention efficiency.
 In this course, we will be quite concerned with writing efficient algorithms; that is, algorithms that take up as few resources (time and space) as possible.
 But what is an algorithm?

 ## What is an algorithm?

-In P1, you learned that an algorithm is simply a set of instructions to perform a computation, and that definition still holds true for our purposes here.
+In P1, you learned that an algorithm is simply a set of instructions to perform a computation, and that definition still holds true.
 In this course, however, we will expand upon our knowledge of algorithms in three key ways:

 1. We will study advanced techniques for writing algorithms (e.g., recursion)
 2. We will develop formalisms for describing the efficiency of algorithms (i.e., big-O notation)